georgemilosh/Climate-Learning/README.md

 ## Data

 Generally the data we used in this project is quite large.
 However we were able to make a portion of data avialable through [Google Drive Link](https://drive.google.com/drive/folders/1Y748L_hgFt3uQJcQRUp5z_oT0D_oAYvL) which contains 500 years for anomalies of

 - `tas.nc`: 2 meter temperature
 - `zg500.nc`: 500 hPa geopotential height
 - `mrso.nc`: soil moisture
 - `lsmask.nc`: land sea mask
 - `gparea.nc`: cell area

-For understanding our data it helps to look at the tutorial we created for [Critical Earth ESR Workshop](https://github.com/AlessandroLovo/EW2-heatwaves) 2022 in Netherlands.
+For understanding our data it helps to look at the tutorial we created for [Critical Earth ESR Workshop 2](https://github.com/AlessandroLovo/EW2-heatwaves) held in April 2022 in Nijmegen, The Netherlands.

 ### Folder structure:

 Where we store *.py, *.ipynb scripts related to the following models and methods:

 - [PLASIM](https://georgemilosh.github.io/Climate-Learning/PLASIM/): Intermediate complexity climate model.
 That's where most of our scripts including `Learn2_new.py` (responsible for training `CNN`) are located
 - [CESM](https://georgemilosh.github.io/Climate-Learning/CESM/): High fidelity climate model
 - [ERA5](https://georgemilosh.github.io/Climate-Learning/ERA/): ECMWF reanalysis